ucsb-cs9/s25/_lab/lab07.md

 The `Apartment.py` file will contain the definition of a Apartment base class.
 We will define the Apartment attributes as follows:

 * `price` - float that represents the price of an apartment.
-Since the price will be defined by what type of apartment is lsited, we can simply create the price field and initialize it to 0.0
+Since the price will be defined by what type of apartment is listed, we can simply create the price field and initialize it to 0.0.
 * `view` - str that describes the type of view available from the apartment.
-For simplicity, we can have three valid apartment views and label these with `"C"` for city view, `"P"` for park view, and `"L"` for lake view
+For simplicity, we can have three valid apartment views and label these with `"C"` for city view, `"P"` for park view, and `"L"` for lake view.

 You should write a constructor that allows the user to construct an Apartment object by passing in values for the view.
 Your constructor should also create a price attribute and set it to 0.0.